GATHER ye rosebuds while ye may,

 Here are mine for this year:

 1) I can run an hour on the treadmill without feeling like I'm dying.
-(Soon to be 90 minutes)
+(Soon to be 90 minutes)2) I have created a budget spreadsheet that prevents me from overspending, but lets me live with scrimping.

 3) I have created a working media plan for the SMS River Run